interniums/prompt-forge/docs-architecture.md

 - A **Next.js + React + TypeScript** frontend.
 - A **Supabase** backend for Postgres, authentication, and persistence.
 - **Server-side AI integration** via server-only utility modules (no AI keys in the browser).
-- A focus on calm, minimal UI with live prompt preview and structured templates.
+- A focus on a calm, minimal **terminal-style UI** that sits on top of a structured template and history engine.

-The app is organized around two primary experiences, plus supporting screens:
+The app is organized around a **single terminal surface** rather than multiple pages:

-- **Fast & Easy flow (default)**: an assistant-style surface where the user describes a task (text or voice).
-The backend may ask clarifying questions, then generates several prompt variants that can be refined and reused.
-- **Enchanted sandbox**: a more deliberate workspace where users pick or build templates, adjust fields and options, and drive the Generator with fine-grained control.

-Supporting surfaces:

-- Template Builder: create/edit templates with fields and instant preview.
-- Generator: use templates and fields to assemble prompts in a calm, single-flow UI.
-- History: browse, duplicate, and tweak past generations.
-- Gallery: browse shared/public templates.
+- Users type tasks and commands (for example, `/help`, `/preferences`) into the terminal.
+- The backend uses templates, fields, preferences, and history to shape prompts and answers.

+Logical flows inside the terminal include:

+- Task handling: take a freeform description and generate prompts.
+- Preferences: collect and store tone, audience, and domain defaults.
+- Templates and history (later): manage templates and reuse past generations via commands.

 ## Tech stack